r3d91ll/arxiv_downloader/CONFIGURATION.md

-# Migration Guide: ArXiv Downloader v2
+# Configuration Guide: ArXiv Downloader

-This guide helps you migrate from the original `arxiv_downloader.py` to the new modular version with configuration support.
+This guide explains how to use the configuration system and advanced features of the ArXiv downloader.

 ## What's New